 Train managers so they are confident in dealing with issues around ill-health

 Focus on early interventions to prevent sickness becoming long term or resulting in dismissal

 Helping those who are off sick to maintain a link to the workplace

 Look at workplace adjustments and modifications such as assistance equipment, or changes to role or hours as part of phased return to work

 Advising on how to implement systems to improve workforce wellbeing and productivity.

-Providing training for managers on handling employees’ sickness absence issues - more information is available on our training page.
+Providing training for managers on handling employees’ sickness absence issues.

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems we recommend that professional advice be sought.